+Tri-County Regional Energy Network shall be allocated an additional \$5 million in funding for 2022 and 2023 to expand its Energy Assurance Program to San Luis Obispo and Santa Barbara Counties.

-- 2. Marin Clean Energy (MCE) is authorized to redeploy \$11 million in unspent energy efficiency funds to augment its Peak FLEXmarket program budget in 2022 and 2023.
-MCE is further authorized to modify its FLEXmarket programs to align with the rules and procedures adopted for the Market Access program in Ordering Paragraph 1. - 3.
-An incremental budget of \$30 million in the territories of Pacific Gas and Electric Company (PG&E), San Diego Gas & Electric Company (SDG&E), and Southern California Edison Company (SCE) shall be allocated during energy efficiency program years 2022 and 2023 for a single-stage third-party solicitation for reliability-focused programs to deliver peak and/or net peak demand savings.
+4. An incremental budget of \$30 million in the territories of Pacific Gas and Electric Company, San Diego Gas & Electric Company (SDG&E), and Southern California Edison Company shall be allocated during energy efficiency program years 2022 and 2023 for a single-stage third-party solicitation for reliability-focused programs to deliver peak and/or net peak demand savings.
 This program shall be funded in the proportions identified in Decision 19-12-021, Table 1, after subtracting the proportion of Southern California Gas Company.
-PG&E, SCE, and SDG&E shall be the administrators and shall develop coordinated solicitation plans and schedules to be reviewed by their independent evaluators and presented to their procurement review groups for energy efficiency.
-PG&E, SCE, and SDG&E shall each launch their solicitations no later than April 1, 2022 and file a Tier 2 advice letter with the results no later than November 15, 2022.
+SDG&E shall be the statewide administrator and shall develop a solicitation plan and schedule to be reviewed by SDG&E's procurement review group for energy efficiency.
+SDG&E shall launch the solicitation no later than February 1, 2022.

-- 4. Pacific Gas and Electric Company, San Diego Gas & Electric Company, and Southern California Edison Company shall be authorized to conduct single-stage solicitations for third-party programs during 2022 and 2023 for programs focused on delivering summer reliability benefits and peak/net peak demand savings.
-To implement this authorization, each utility shall present to their energy efficiency procurement review group within 60 days of the effective date of this decision, which solicitations will move to a single-stage process, how these solicitations will be reliability-focused, and how the solicitation and contract will be structured to achieve savings specific to peak and/or net peak demand and will not affect savings anticipated from or opportunities for payments to implementers of recently-signed third-party contracts. - 5.
-Any existing energy efficiency program administrator is authorized to reallocate unspent and/or uncommitted energy efficiency funding, taking into account direction in Decision 21-01-004 with respect to the School Energy Efficiency Stimulus Program, to 2022 and 2023 reliability-focused programs or measures.
-To implement this authorization, any energy efficiency program administrator may submit a Tier 2 advice letter at any time through the end of June 2023 with notification that they intend to reallocate funds, how, and why, to produce additional summer reliability benefits as specified in this decision. - 6.
-All programs authorized in this decision shall report savings impacts to the Commission at least monthly.
-Commission staff are authorized to determine further requirements for this reporting with a focus on essential peak demand performance data.
+5. Pacific Gas and Electric Company, San Diego Gas & Electric Company, and Southern California Edison Company shall be authorized to conduct single-stage solicitations for third-party programs during 2022 and 2023 for programs focused on delivering summer reliability benefits and peak/net peak demand savings.
+To implement this authorization, each utility shall present to their energy efficiency procurement review group within 60 days of the effective date of this decision, which solicitations will move to a single-stage process, how these solicitations will be reliability-focused, and how the solicitation and contract will be structured to achieve savings specific to peak and/or net peak demand and will not affect savings anticipated from or opportunities for payments to implementers of recently-signed third-party contracts.

+6. Any existing energy efficiency program administrator is authorized to reallocate unspent and uncommitted energy efficiency funding from prior years' budgets, taking into account direction in Decision 21-01-004 with respect to the School Energy Efficiency Stimulus Program, to 2022 and 2023 reliability-focused programs or measures.
+To implement this authorization, any energy efficiency program administrator may submit a Tier 2 advice letter at any time through the end of June 2023 with notification that they intend to reallocate funds, how, and why, to produce additional summer reliability benefits.

+7. All programs authorized in this decision shall report savings impacts to the Commission at least monthly.
+Commission staff are authorized to determine further requirements for this reporting.